chirakiru/lucy/README.md

 ```

 #### Windows
-And for Windows there's a graphic installer, you cand download it from
+And for Windows there's a graphic installer, you can download it from
 [here](http://www.postgresql.org/download/windows/)

 ## Development
 To start developing Lucy, follow the next steps:

-### Start PostgreSQL server
+### Start a PostgreSQL server

 ```
 $ initdb /usr/local/var/postgres